Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 This Policy is very simple, it allows all objects/ files in the Bucket to be accessible by everyone, which is the behaviour we want for a website.

-We have now finished the configuration for our S3 Bucket, lets upload our website files.
+We have now finished the configuration for your S3 Bucket, lets upload your website files.
 * Click the Overview tab,
 * Select the Upload button,
 * Select your files and click the Upload button.

 Remember that URL I asked you to take note of?
-Type it into your browser and hey presto, your cake is served.
+Type it into a web browser and hey presto, cake is served.
 Great!
 Done.
 Time to binge Netflix.
 Well... actually... don't you think it would be nice to have a more memorable domain name?

 ## Route 53
 "Amazon Route 53 provides highly available and scalable Domain Name System (DNS), domain name registration, and health-checking web services."
-We are going to use it to assign a custom domain name to our S3 Bucket.
+We are going to use it to assign a custom domain name to your S3 Bucket.
 Back to the monstrous Services drop down menu we go.

 * Select Route 53 in the Services dropdown menu.